Terms and Conditions

 Timeshare Tax Sale Items being offered at auction by the Tax Collector are a deeded interest or ‘right to use’ a particular unit or unit type within the timeshare association for a specified interval of time on an annual, bi-annual or seasonal basis, as described in the legal description of the timeshare interval.
 It is the tax-defaulted timeshare interval that is being offered for sale at auction, not the entire building or Timeshare Association.

 The property descriptions shown in the internet auction are the County Assessor's brief property descriptions.
 In some cases, they have been further abbreviated due to space requirements.
 Full and/or complete property legal descriptions are available ONLY by researching recorded deeds, and other documents, affecting the property.

-Each bidder should not attempt to purchase property through the internet auction unless a thorough investigation has been conducted as to its exact location, desirability and usefulness.
+Each bidder should not attempt to purchase property through the internet auction unless a thorough investigation has been conducted as to its exact location, desirability, and usefulness.
 The County of San Diego and the Tax Collector make no guarantee or warranty, either expressed or implied, regarding the usability, the ground location, or other amenities for the properties.
 The Tax Collector cannot guarantee the condition of the property nor assume any responsibility for conformance to codes, permits, or zoning ordinances.
 DO NOT trespass on the property, engage in any activity or make any expenditure on a property until the Tax Deed has been recorded, and you have received a copy.
 The burden is on the purchaser to thoroughly research, before the sale, any and all matters relevant to his or her decision to purchase the property through the internet property tax auction.
-The County’s sole interest is the recovery of unpaid taxes, penalties, interest and costs associated with conducting the internet auction as directed or permitted by law.
+The County’s sole interest is the recovery of unpaid taxes, penalties, interest, and costs associated with conducting the internet auction as directed or permitted by law.